Sustainable energy source

 Water from our waterways may be used for heating and cooling new developments, or for electricity generation through hydro-electric power schemes.
 These sources should be included as options within studies of renewable energy potential.

 The water flowing through our waterways contains enough thermal energy to produce approximately 640 MW of energy.
-Our waterway network is included in the National Heat Map produced by the Department of Energy & Climate Change (now Department for Business, Energy & Industrial Strategy).
-It provides an overview of the opportunity that exists across the country.
 We consider that heating and cooling schemes can be delivered without any adverse impact on biodiversity.
 The diagram below shows how this technology works.

 Dudley MBC Supplementary Planning Document (SPD) (adopted 2015) on renewable energy “aims to assist landowners, developers, builders and other relevant stakeholders to clarify how Policy ENV7 - Renewable Energy in the Black Country Core Strategy (2011) should be applied”.